 - 6 days escorted bus tour with English-speaking guide/driver-guide

-- Arrival & departure airport private transfer (no guide)
+- Arrival and departure airport private transfer (no guide)

 - Visit the Settlement Center in Borgarnes